-PayPal is one of the most widely accepted online payment methods, but children can’t sign up for PayPal accounts.
-This means that young people have limited options for making purchases online, even though most retailers have online stores, and some are online-only.
+PayPal is one of the most widely accepted online payment methods, but under-18s can’t sign up for PayPal accounts.
+This means minors have limited options for making purchases online, even though most retailers have online stores, and some are online only.

 Here's our list of the best PayPal alternatives for under 18s:

 How old do you have to be to have Paypal?

 PayPal has age restrictions that mean anyone under 18 is unable to register for an account.
 This is due to legal reasons – in order to agree to the PayPal legal agreement, the user has to be 18 years old or older.

 Parents know their children best, but it’s generally not recommended to let children have full access to your PayPal account as they could make purchases without your agreement or knowledge.
 This is why we suggest PayPal alternatives for minors.

 What happens if you open a PayPal account when you’re under 18?

 Opening a PayPal account if you are under 18 can get you in trouble, as it violates the User Agreement.

 PayPal can take several actions against you if you engage in restricted activities, such as terminating your agreement or holding your balance for up to 180 days.

 Having an account if you're not of legal age may seem like a small risk, but it can have unintended consequences down the road, including losing access to your funds and potentially facing legal action.